 Approximately 2% of Georgia’s energy is currently obtained through solar generation.
 As that percentage grows to 20% or higher, solar facilities could occupy more than 75,000 additional acres of land here.
 At that scale, it’s clear why proper siting of these facilities is essential.
 Clearcutting thousands of acres of forest land to build solar fields would eliminate the carbon-absorbing benefits the trees provide and would threaten fragile ecosystems.

-That’s why The Nature Conservancy in Georgia has worked with partners to develop a mapping tool that helps developers identify sites that are good for solar energy generation and pose minimal impact to sensitive lands and critical habitat.
+That’s why The Nature Conservancy in Georgia has worked with partners to develop a mapping tool that helps developers identify sites that are good for solar energy generation and pose minimal impact to sensitive lands and critical habitats.
 We developed the Low Impact Solar Siting Tool in partnership with the Georgia Department of Natural Resources, the University of Georgia, and NASA DEVELOP.
 Drawing on a range of data sets, the tool identifies solar suitability factors such as land slope, solar radiation capacity, and proximity to transmission lines, and it enables users to see where sensitive ecosystem areas are located, including those for species of concern like the gopher tortoise, Georgia’s official state reptile.
-By giving users the ability to see which areas in the state provide both good solar suitability and low impact on sensitive habitat, the tool can help developers bring facilities to operation quicker and more cost effectively.
+By giving users the ability to see which areas in the state provide both good solar suitability and low impact on sensitive habitat, the tool can help developers bring facilities to operation quicker and more cost-effectively.

-Constructing solar facilities in low impact areas can pay off in other ways as well.
+Constructing solar facilities in low-impact areas can pay off in other ways as well.
 A growing number of corporations and other large energy buyers are securing power purchase agreements to meet their renewable energy goals, and many of them are paying close attention to where that energy comes from.

 Salesforce, the $20 billion software company, has developed a procurement matrix to guide its renewable energy purchasing decisions.
 The matrix assesses a range of factors, including the energy facility’s impact on land, habitat, and wildlife.
 Energy from a facility built in critical habitat is ruled a “no go” altogether by Salesforce.
 Rankings then range from low for facilities placed on natural lands and prime farmland to higher for generation placed in the built environment or on land that has already been modified.
 Salesforce is working with The Nature Conservancy and others to promote the integration of such criteria into the procurement processes of other large energy buyers.